 The best SIFT study guides carefully consider only the most relevant information for the SIFT test.
 They reflect the actual SIFT test rather than the older AFAST.
 They should also contain a specific practice test for the SIFT in order to familiarize candidates with the test conditions they will face.

 One of the key reasons to use a SIFT study guide is to get a good SIFT score the first time you take the test.
 Remember, your first passing score is your lifetime SIFT score.
 If you take the SIFT and get a 40 then you will be stuck with a below average score for life.

-To help you find the best SIFT study guide for your money, we’ve reviewed and recommend the following:
+To help you find the best SIFT study guide for your money, we’ve reviewed and recommended the following:

 The Complete SIFT Study Guide is the most up-to-date study guide on the market as well as being the cheapest.
 It has a full practice test as well as diagrams and examples throughout.

 Some of the main advantages of this particular guide include a practice test section which is as close to the real SIFT test as possible (the SAT section uses a helicopter, for example, unlike other guides) and lots of useful information and external resources covering every section of the SIFT are provided.

 You can check it out here.